coheleth/coheleth/README.md

 # About me:

-I'm Diogo Piccirillo, a Front-End Developer and Designer.
-I'm constantly looking for opportunities to learn new things and develop my existing skills.
+I'm Diogo Silva, a Front-End Developer and Designer.
+I'm constantly looking for opportunities to expand my knowleges and develop my skills.

 ### Skills and interests: